ITToolsAU/EmailCC/README.md

 # Usage instructions #

 Customer has ability to set CC address in customer account area.
 This can either be a single address or a list of comma seperated addresses.

 ![Screenshot](https://i.snag.gy/FjQmN4.jpg)

-Once configured transactional email will be sent to main recipient and CC recipient(s)
+Once configured invoice ONLY email will be sent to main recipient and CC recipient(s)

+In admin area, in Invoice view, Send Email button allows override of invoice email